Mental Health Facilities Gwinnett County, GA

 Social Empowerment Center Inc

-Social Empowerment Center Inc is a mental health treatment center in Gwinnett County, GA, located at 2775 Cruse Road, Suite 901, 30044 zip code area.
-Social Empowerment Center Inc provides telemedicine/telehealth and outpatient treatment.
-Social Empowerment Center Inc offers individual psychotherapy, couples/family therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
-Social Empowerment Center Inc also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Social Empowerment Center Inc consist of therapeutic foster care, family psychoeducation and court-ordered outpatient treatment.
+Social Empowerment Center Inc is a mental health treatment clinic in Gwinnett County, Georgia, located at 2775 Cruse Road, Suite 901, 30044 zip code.
+Social Empowerment Center Inc provides outpatient treatment and telemedicine/telehealth.
+Social Empowerment Center Inc provides psychotropic medication, dialectical behavior therapy and couples/family therapy to young adults, adults and children / adolescents.
+Social Empowerment Center Inc also supports people requiring dual diagnosis treatment, LGBT and people with trauma.
+Additional services provided by Social Empowerment Center Inc consist of therapeutic foster care, court-ordered outpatient treatment and intensive case management.

 Learn More